Required

 Protective Order Process

 The process of obtaining a protective order begins with the filing of a petition for the appropriate form of injunctive relief.
 Once the petition has been filed, the court will determine whether to issue or deny an ex parte temporary injunction depending on whether there is an appearance of imminent and present danger.
-If the judge grants a temporary injunction, a hearing will be set within 15 days and the respondent will be notified.
+If the Judge grants a temporary injunction, a hearing will be set within 15 days and the respondent will be notified.
 Individuals should contact a West Palm Beach lawyer about their potential conditions and how protective orders may impact their future.

 Common Restrictions